ankane/lockbox/README.md

 ### AES-GCM

 The default algorithm is AES-GCM with a 256-bit key.
-Rotate the key every 2 billion files to minimize the chance of a [nonce collision](https://www.cryptologie.net/article/402/is-symmetric-security-solved/).
+Rotate the key every 2 billion files to minimize the chance of a [nonce collision](https://www.cryptologie.net/article/402/is-symmetric-security-solved/), which will leak the key.

 ### XChaCha20